The wise author applies for the LCCN before the book is printed.

 - Enter: “Library of Congress book number” and click on “Search.”

 - Click on “Open an Account” if appropriate.
-Otherwise click on “EPCN Login,” for an existing account.
+Otherwise click on “EPCN Login,” for an existing account if you have other titles already registered.

 - If “New Account,” read instructions, and then click on “Application to Participate.”